Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Methods

-We further extended the application of these design principles to R$\cdot$ = cycloheptadienyl ($cy$-hep-1, $cy$-hep-2) and its methylated forms ($cy$-hep-3 and $cy$-hep-4) as shown in FIG.~\ref{fig: Design cyclohepta}).
 It is noteworthy that the $\cdot$QOOH radicals of $cy$-hep-1 and $cy$-hep-2 have been experimentally studied by Savee \textit{et al.}\cite{savee2015direct}.
 Among the four $cy$-heptadienyl systems, $cy$-hep-1 shows the highest barrier with a 5-membered TS.
-On the other hand, low-energy 6-membered TSs are observed for $cy$-hep-2, $cy$-hep-3 and $cy$-hep-4 systems.
-Since $cy$-heptadienyl is a flexible 7-membered ring, when it is fused with another ring, it does not impose a significant strain on the fused ring system.
-Therefore, in the systems presented in the FIG.~\ref{fig: Design cyclohepta}, the 6-membered TS is consistently ({\it i.e.} irrespective of whether it is of spiro or fused type) found to have a lower energy than the 5-membered TS due to the lack of ring strain.
-As predicted, inductive (+I) effect in $cy$-hep-3 and $cy$-hep-4 lowers the barrier height and stabilizes the $\cdot$QOOH radical, leading to a more exothermic \rxnone{} step.
+On the other hand, low-energy 6-membered TSs are observed for $cy$-hep-2, $cy$-hep-3, and $cy$-hep-4 systems.
+Since $cy$-heptadienyl is a flexible 7-membered ring, fusing with another ring does not impose a significant strain.
+Therefore, in the systems presented in the FIG.~\ref{fig: Design cyclohepta}, the 6-membered TS is consistently ({\it i.e.} irrespective of whether it is of spiro or fused type) found to have lower energy than the 5-membered TS due to the lack of ring strain.
+As predicted, the inductive (+I) effect in $cy$-hep-4 lowers the barrier height and stabilizes the $\cdot$QOOH radical, leading to a more exothermic \rxnone{} step.

 Summarizing the results for the \rxnone{} path for acyclic and alicyclic hydrocarbons across all model and validation systems, we have plotted the reaction energies along with the barrier heights in FIG.~\ref{summary_all}.
 In this Bell--Evans--Polanyi plot\cite{bell1936theory,evans1936further}, the linear relationship between the reaction energies and barrier heights is not evident due to the diversity of the dataset.
 In this plot, the regions spanned by 5-membered TSs (pink area) and 6-membered TSs (yellow area) are shaded.
 The central zone (peach area) consists of both types of TS1.